wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/TemplateConfigurationsBehaviours.md

 #### Objective 3

-To deploy a virgin Drupal application you need to set the following values in your template:
+To deploy a virgin Drupal application you need to set the following values in template 1:

 export APPLICATION="drupal" <br>
 export APPLICATION_IDENTIFIER="3"<br>